openstad/openstad-headless/apps/api-server/doc/auth.md

 }
 ```

+#### Syncing to auth servers

+When creating, deleting or updating users on the API these changes should probably be sent to the login provider as well.
+This can be done in the adapter.

+You can use the openstad adapter as an example.
+Code will be synced if the adapter.serveice has a defined function for that synhronization.
+Currently the recognized functions are:
+ - __service.createUser__
+ - __service.updateUser__
+ - __service.deleteUser__
+ - __service.updateClient__ - for configuration options that are used during login

 ### ToDo
 - A SAML adapter
 - The JWT is created in the adapter, but used in generic API middleware.
-That means it has to be created in a specific way, and should therefore be available as am API service to the adapter.
+That means it has to be created in a specific way, and should therefore be available as an API service to the adapter.